nexmo-se/vonage-ai-asr-connector/README.md

 Default local (not public!) of this application server `port` is: 8000.

-## How to test the sample AI agent and ASR Connector
+## How to test the sample AI Agent and ASR Connector

 ### First PSTN call is outbound